Ashtecy/APCSProj-DungeonArena/README.md

 June 4, 2015 Fixed movement and camera. player still walks through walls but that will be resolved shortly.

 June 4, 2015 Better movement.
 Added a score screen as well, but it doesn't hold much information.

+June 6, 2015 Player can pick up drops.

+June 7, 2015 The player can attack and dead beings will drop items.
+Ending screen added.